MontiCore/EmbeddedMontiArc/doc/Contributing.md

 Note that `platforms` could further be extended to include unix-based platforms.

 ## Adding Control Scripts
-A last aspect to cover is the large variety of execution parameters of EmbeddedMontiArc projects.
+A next aspect to cover is the large variety of execution parameters of EmbeddedMontiArc projects.
 Some projects, for instance, need the result of some kind of intermediate transformation of the models and do not operate on the models themselves.
 Some others assume that a different project has been executed beforehand.
 In order to cover all